Source code for helpers.spectral_helper

 [docs] def get_integ_BC_row(self): """ Only the 0-mode has non-zero integral with FFT basis in periodic BCs """ me = self.xp.zeros(self.N) me[0] = self.L / self.N return me

 [docs] class SpectralHelper: """ This class has three functions: - Easily assemble matrices containing multiple equations - Direct product of 1D bases to solve problems in more dimensions - Distribute the FFTs to facilitate concurrency.
-Attributes: comm (mpi4py.Intracomm): MPI communicator debug (bool): Perform additional checks at extra computational cost useGPU (bool): Whether to use GPUs axes (list): List of 1D bases components (list): List of strings of the names of components in the equations full_BCs (list): List of Dictionaries containing all information about the boundary conditions BC_mat (list): List of lists of sparse matrices to put BCs into and eventually assemble the BC matrix from BCs (sparse matrix): Matrix containing only the BCs fft_cache (dict): Cache FFTs of various shapes here to facilitate padding and so on BC_rhs_mask (self.xp.ndarray): Mask values that contain boundary conditions in the right hand side BC_zero_index (self.xp.ndarray): Indeces of rows in the matrix that are replaced by BCs BC_line_zero_matrix (sparse matrix): Matrix that zeros rows where we can then add the BCs in using `BCs` rhs_BCs_hat (self.xp.ndarray): Boundary conditions in spectral space global_shape (tuple): Global shape of the solution as in `mpi4py-fft` local_slice (slice): Local slice of the solution as in `mpi4py-fft` fft_obj: When using distributed FFTs, this will be a parallel transform object from `mpi4py-fft` init (tuple): This is the same `init` that is used throughout the problem classes init_forward (tuple): This is the equivalent of `init` in spectral space """ xp = np fft_lib = scipy.fft sparse_lib = scipy.sparse linalg = scipy.sparse.linalg dtype = mesh fft_backend = 'fftw' fft_comm_backend = 'MPI'
+Attributes: comm (mpi4py.Intracomm): MPI communicator debug (bool): Perform additional checks at extra computational cost useGPU (bool): Whether to use GPUs axes (list): List of 1D bases components (list): List of strings of the names of components in the equations full_BCs (list): List of Dictionaries containing all information about the boundary conditions BC_mat (list): List of lists of sparse matrices to put BCs into and eventually assemble the BC matrix from BCs (sparse matrix): Matrix containing only the BCs fft_cache (dict): Cache FFTs of various shapes here to facilitate padding and so on BC_rhs_mask (self.xp.ndarray): Mask values that contain boundary conditions in the right hand side BC_zero_index (self.xp.ndarray): Indeces of rows in the matrix that are replaced by BCs BC_line_zero_matrix (sparse matrix): Matrix that zeros rows where we can then add the BCs in using `BCs` rhs_BCs_hat (self.xp.ndarray): Boundary conditions in spectral space global_shape (tuple): Global shape of the solution as in `mpi4py-fft` fft_obj: When using distributed FFTs, this will be a parallel transform object from `mpi4py-fft` init (tuple): This is the same `init` that is used throughout the problem classes init_forward (tuple): This is the equivalent of `init` in spectral space """ xp = np fft_lib = scipy.fft sparse_lib = scipy.sparse linalg = scipy.sparse.linalg dtype = mesh fft_backend = 'scipy' fft_comm_backend = 'MPI'

-def __init__(self, comm=None, useGPU=False, debug=False): """ Constructor Args: comm (mpi4py.Intracomm): MPI communicator useGPU (bool): Whether to use GPUs debug (bool): Perform additional checks at extra computational cost """ self.comm = comm self.debug = debug self.useGPU = useGPU if useGPU: self.setup_GPU() self.axes = [] self.components = [] self.full_BCs = [] self.BC_mat = None self.BCs = None self.fft_cache = {} @property def u_init(self): """ Get empty data container in physical space """ return self.dtype(self.init) @property def u_init_forward(self): """ Get empty data container in spectral space """ return self.dtype(self.init_forward) @property def shape(self): """ Get shape of individual solution component """ return self.init[0][1:] @property def ndim(self): return len(self.axes) @property def ncomponents(self): return len(self.components) @property def V(self): """ Get domain volume """ return np.prod([me.L for me in self.axes])
+def __init__(self, comm=None, useGPU=False, debug=False): """ Constructor Args: comm (mpi4py.Intracomm): MPI communicator useGPU (bool): Whether to use GPUs debug (bool): Perform additional checks at extra computational cost """ self.comm = comm self.debug = debug self.useGPU = useGPU if useGPU: self.setup_GPU() else: self.setup_CPU() self.axes = [] self.components = [] self.full_BCs = [] self.BC_mat = None self.BCs = None self.fft_cache = {} self.fft_dealias_shape_cache = {} self.logger = logging.getLogger(name='Spectral Discretization') if debug: self.logger.setLevel(logging.DEBUG) @property def u_init(self): """ Get empty data container in physical space """ return self.dtype(self.init) @property def u_init_forward(self): """ Get empty data container in spectral space """ return self.dtype(self.init_forward) @property def u_init_physical(self): """ Get empty data container in physical space """ return self.dtype(self.init_physical) @property def shape(self): """ Get shape of individual solution component """ return self.init[0][1:] @property def ndim(self): return len(self.axes) @property def ncomponents(self): return len(self.components) @property def V(self): """ Get domain volume """ return np.prod([me.L for me in self.axes])

 [docs] def add_axis(self, base, *args, **kwargs): """ Add an axis to the domain by deciding on suitable 1D base.
 Arguments to the bases are forwarded using `*args` and `**kwargs`.
 Please refer to the documentation of the 1D bases for possible arguments.
-Args: base (str): 1D spectral method """ kwargs['useGPU'] = self.useGPU if base.lower() in ['chebychov', 'chebychev', 'cheby', 'chebychovhelper']: kwargs['transform_type'] = kwargs.get('transform_type', 'fft') self.axes.append(ChebychevHelper(*args, **kwargs)) elif base.lower() in ['fft', 'fourier', 'ffthelper']: self.axes.append(FFTHelper(*args, **kwargs)) elif base.lower() in ['ultraspherical', 'gegenbauer']: self.axes.append(UltrasphericalHelper(*args, **kwargs)) else: raise NotImplementedError(f'{base=!r} is not implemented!') self.axes[-1].xp = self.xp self.axes[-1].sparse_lib = self.sparse_lib
+Args: base (str): 1D spectral method """ kwargs['useGPU'] = self.useGPU if base.lower() in ['chebychov', 'chebychev', 'cheby', 'chebychovhelper']: self.axes.append(ChebychevHelper(*args, **kwargs)) elif base.lower() in ['fft', 'fourier', 'ffthelper']: self.axes.append(FFTHelper(*args, **kwargs)) elif base.lower() in ['ultraspherical', 'gegenbauer']: self.axes.append(UltrasphericalHelper(*args, **kwargs)) else: raise NotImplementedError(f'{base=!r} is not implemented!') self.axes[-1].xp = self.xp self.axes[-1].sparse_lib = self.sparse_lib

 [docs] def add_component(self, name): """ Add solution component(s).
 Args: name (str or list of strings): Name(s) of component(s) """ if type(name) in [list, tuple]: for me in name: self.add_component(me) elif type(name) in [str]: if name in self.components: raise Exception(f'{name=!r} is already added to this problem!') self.components.append(name) else: raise NotImplementedError